 We have a limited roster of clients so that we are able to keep your case front of mind as the process unfolds.
 We take pride in being responsive to our client’s needs and provide after-hours contact information in case of emergency.

 We would definitely recommend RJA Law to friends and family.
 Working with Rachael meant having peace of mind during processing time and that nothing was missed when documents were submitted due to the thorough work she did.
 I was very satisfied with how concerned they were for my case and in the end it was successful.
 A good law firm.
 Very professional and they will keep you updated all the time!

 Can you tell me if I am eligible to come and stay in Canada?

 In broad terms, there are three ways to become a permanent resident in Canada: economic programs, family class and refugees.
 Each of these is quite different and there are often changes to the program criteria so the Government’s web sites are the best source for up to date information.

 Immigration can be an expensive undertaking and we understand legal fees are a significant cost for most families.
 We often work with clients within a budget and are able to develop plan together.

 Unfortunately, immigration is a significant undertaking and there are a number of time consuming steps involved.
 The Government of Canada publishes average processing times and we can often use these as a guideline.
-We are experienced in preparing application packages and are often able to meet tight timelines however it will depend on the complexity of the case involved.
-During the processing period, we can act as your representative and ensure that a prompt reply is given to any information requests that come up.

 What is the difference between an immigration lawyer and an immigration consultant?